MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/ns-dispmprt-dxgkarg_collectdiagnosticinfo.md

 ## -description

 Used by the [DXGKDDI_COLLECTDIAGNOSTICINFO](nc-dispmprt-dxgkddi_collectdiagnosticinfo.md) callback function to collect private driver information for a variety of reasons.

-For example, the OS will call the DXGKDDI_COLLECTDIAGNOSTICINFO callback function when diagnostic is needed, while providing the type of information being requested ([DXGK_DIAGNOSTICINFO_TYPE](ne-dispmprt-dxgk_diagnosticinfo_type.md)).
+For example, the OS will call the DXGKDDI_COLLECTDIAGNOSTICINFO callback function when diagnostic information is needed, while providing the type of information being requested ([DXGK_DIAGNOSTICINFO_TYPE](ne-dispmprt-dxgk_diagnosticinfo_type.md)).
 The driver should collect all private information to investigate the issue and submit it to the OS.

 ## -struct-fields

 ### -field hAdapter

 [in, optional] A handle to a context block associated with a display adapter.

 Prior to WDDM 2.6, the display miniport driver's [DxgkDdiAddDevice](../dispmprt/nc-dispmprt-dxgkddi_add_device.md) function provided this handle to the DirectX graphics kernel subsystem.
 This parameter is optional and can be NULL if the driver failed to provide the handle to the OS.